fcarvalhop/Feedback-Control-System-For-Temperature-Control/README.md

 ### Hi there👋

 This project was developed as part of the Feedback Control Systems Lab course during my undergraduate studies.
-It was a collaborative effort, carried out in pairs <a href="https://github.com/fcarvalhop" target="_blank">Fernanda Carvalho</a>, with the objective of designing a digital PID controller to regulate temperature within a controlled environment.
+It was a collaborative effort, carried out in pairs <a href="https://github.com/luizpedrobt" target="_blank">Luiz Pedro Bittencourt</a>, with the objective of designing a digital PID controller to regulate temperature within a controlled environment.

 <div align="center">
   <img src="https://github.com/luizpedrobt/FeedbackControlSystems_FinalProject/blob/main/images/8ec62bac-992b-421e-b064-076684428e57.jpeg" width="500">